 With respect to working hours both on-site and off-site, all House Staff must comply with the rules of the department to which they are assigned and any applicable ACGME, State or Federal Regulations setting limitation on work hours.
-All House Staff are required to accurately record their work hours on the Stanford residency management system MedHub at stanford.medhub.com and will be disciplined if they fail to do so.
+All House Staff are required to accurately record their work hours on a weekly basis on the Stanford web-based residency management system MedHub at stanford.medhub.com and will be disciplined if they fail to do so.
 Access to MedHub will be emailed to the House Staff upon completion of orientation.